jerodras/comms_psych_whtr-int-ela/README.md

-# Body Composition and Internalizing Problems in Adolescence
-**Moderation by the Early Life Environment**
+# Body Composition and Internalizing Problems in Adolescence: Moderation by the Early Life Environment

 This repository contains code and analysis supporting the manuscript:
 **"Body Composition and Internalizing Problems in Adolescence: Moderation by the Early Life Environment"**